Introduction to ECOSOC Consultative Status

-Article 71 of the UN Charter opened the door providing for suitable arrangements for consultationwith non-governmental organizations.
-The consultative relationship with ECOSOC is governedtoday by ECOSOC resolution 1996/31, which outlines the eligibility requirements for consultativestatus, rights and obligations of NGOs in consultative status, procedures for the withdrawal orsuspension of consultative status, the role and functions of the ECOSOC Committee on NGOs, and the responsibilities of the UN Secretariat in supporting the consultative relationship.
+Article 71 of the UN Charter opened the door by providing suitable arrangements for consultations with non-governmental organizations.
+The consultative relationship with ECOSOC is governed by ECOSOC resolution 1996/31, which outlines the eligibility requirements for consultative status, rights and obligations of NGOs in consultative status, procedures for withdrawal or suspension of consultative status, the role and functions of the ECOSOC Committee on NGOs, and the responsibilities of the United Nations Secretariat in supporting the consultative relationship.

-To be eligible for consultative status, an NGO must have been in existence (officially recognized by a government) for at least two years, must have an established headquarters, a democratically adopted constitution, authority to speak for its members, a representative structure, appropriate mechanisms of accountability and democratic and transparent decision-making processes.
-The basic resources of the organization must bederived in the main part from contributions of the national affiliates or other components or from individual members.
+To be eligible for consultative status, an NGO must have been in existence (officially recognized by a government) for at least two years, must have an established headquarters, a democratically-adopted constitution, authority to speak for its members, a representative structure, appropriate mechanisms of accountability and democratic and transparent decision-making processes.
+The basic resources of the organization must be derived mainly from contributions of the national affiliates or other components or from individual members.

-Organizations that apply for consultative status but do not fit in any of the other categoriesare usually included in the Roster.
+Organizations that apply for consultative status but do not fit in any of the other categories are usually included in the Roster.
 These NGOs tend to have a rather narrow and/or technical focus.
 NGOs that have formal status with other UN bodies or specialized agencies (FAO, ILO, UNCTAD,UNESCO, UNIDO, WHO and others), can be included on the ECOSOC Roster.
-The roster lists NGOsthat ECOSOC or the UN Secretary-General considers can make "occasional and useful contributionsto the work of the Council or its subsidiary bodies."
+The roster lists NGOs that ECOSOC or the UN Secretary-General considers can make "occasional and useful contributions to the work of the Council or its subsidiary bodies."

-Non-governmental organizations in general consultative status, special consultative status and onthe Roster, that express their wish to attend conferences convened by the United Nations shall be accredited for participation.
-Other non-governmental organizations wishing to beaccredited may apply to the secretariat of the conference for this purpose.
+Non-governmental organizations in general, special or roster consultative status that express their wish to attend conferences convened by the United Nations shall be accredited for participation.
+Other non-governmental organizations wishing to be accredited may apply to the Secretariat of the conference for this purpose.